 The literal meaning is:

-The literal meaning can be misleading, because actually “C’est génial” means “That’s great” and not “That’s genious“.
+The literal meaning can be misleading, because actually “C’est génial” means “That’s great” and not “That’s genius“.
 To say that, use “C’est du génie” instead.

-Let’s see some example on how to use “C’est génial” below!
+Let’s see some examples on how to use “C’est génial” below!

 You can also use it in a sentence, for example: “J’ai appris qu’ils ont trouvé un vaccin.
 C’est génial !”
 (I learned they found a vaccine.
 That’s great!)

 If what you are talking about happened in the past, use instead “C’était génial !”
-(It was great!), and if it will happen in the future, you can say: “Ça va être génial !”
+(It was great!), and if it happens in the future, you can say: “Ça va être génial !”
 (It’s going to be great!)